RiccardoVaccari/CI2025_lab1/README.md

 - `NUM_DIMENSIONS`: Number of weight dimensions (e.g., weight and volume).
 - `VALUES`: Value of each item.
 - `WEIGHTS`: Multidimensional weights of each item.
-- `CONSTRAINTS`: Maximum capacities for each dimension of each knapsack.
+- `CONSTRAINTS`: Maximum capacity for each dimension of each knapsack.

 ## Proposed Solution